applicaster/developer.applicaster.com/book/ui-builder/ios/NavigationStructure.md

-### Zapp-iOS Application Structure
+### Zapp-iOS Root Navigation Flow

+#### Motivation
+This document is explaining general structure of the workflow that Zapp-iOS is using during initialization proccess.
+It helps to understand how Root container view controller cooperate wit navigation bar plugin and root menu plugin..

-1. ZAZappAppManager when called `- (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions` ask `GARootHelper` to create instance of `GARootViewContainerController` with `root` state, about states read below.
+1. ZAZappAppManager when called On `didFinishLaunchingWithOptions` GARooHelper create an instance gdysyr of `GARootViewContainerController` with `root` state, about <a href="#states">states</a> read below.
 2. Application will try to retrieve root adapter instance of `ZPAdapterRootProtocol` from the plugins manifest.
-3. In case no root plugin defined.
-Will be created `GASideMenuViewController`
+3. GASideMenuViewController will be created in case no root plugin defined.
 4. <a href="#rootViewContainer">GARootViewContainerController</a> (read below) instance will be created with defined root adapter.
 In case application is `ui_builder`.
 Root must use data source of the root from the `rivers.json` otherwise `Applicaster 2` collection with ui_tag: `side_menu_collection`.
-5. GANavigationBarManager will create `navigation bar` plugin adapter instance of `NavigationBarBaseAdapter`.
-In case application is `ui_builder`.
-Navigation bar must use data source of the root from the `rivers.json` otherwise `Applicaster 2` collection with ui_tag: `navbar_collection`.
+5. GANavigationBarManager will create navigation bar instance of NavigationBarBaseAdapter (Plugin adapter instance).
+In case application is using the ui_builder, Navigation Bar must use data source of the root from rivers.json API.
+Otherwise it will expect Applicaster 2 Collection with ui_tag: `navbar_collection`.
 6. RootContainer ready for use.
 7. In end of initialization of the Application instance of `GARootViewContainerController` will be added to App